15 Best Healthcare Explainer Videos for Medical Marketing Success

 Some scenes, where the whole body cutouts are still except for a part of the body like the hands taking notes, make the video engaging.
 Some scenes are quite symbolic in the video too—like when the voiceover states that by learning about your genetic health risks, you are advancing scientific knowledge of the human gene.

 The visuals show hand cutouts opening the cap of a test tube, and flowers blooming from inside the tube.
 This scene shows how gene testing technology is such a blessing for your health.
-The smart execution of visuals in this video is what makes it one of the best medical explainer videos on this list.
+The smart execution of visuals in this video is what makes it one of the best video animation for healthcare on this list.

 Sometimes brands need to take up the role of a close one to make you feel comfortable enough to talk about a sensitive topic.
 That is what the Crohn's & Colitis Foundation did here with this mixed media animation video.